Professional director - Hamilton, New Zealand

 - Māori Resource Management

-The first person in her whanau to attend the University of Waikato, Bella Takiari-Brame is passionate about her culture, community and creating solutions that make a difference for vulnerable people.
+Bella Takiari-Brame is passionate about her culture, community and creating solutions that make a difference for the vulnerable.

 “I’ve always loved the governance space but knew that it was vital to explore the theories of academia, get the operational experience and embed my feet in the real world before taking it on in a professional capacity,” says Bella.

-She says there are many skills that have held her in good stead throughout her career, including discipline, the importance of professionalism, and effective communication skills.
-All of which she channelled into a recent role as the interim CEO of the Maniapoto Māori Trust Board throughout the challenging pandemic year of 2020.
+There are many skills that Bella took from her studies that have held her in good stead throughout her career so far including discipline, the importance of professionalism and effective communication skills.
+All of which she channelled into one of her more recent roles as the interim CEO of the Maniapoto Māori Trust Board.
+Taking on this role just a month before the Covid-19 pandemic hit, meant Bella led the iwi through the challenging year of 2020.